Koichi Sakamoto

+Koichi Sakamoto (坂本 浩一, Sakamoto Kōichi) is a Japanese film and television director, stunt performer and coordinator, fight choreographer and producer.
+He is best known for his work in the tokusatsu genre, particularly for the Power Rangers, Super Sentai and Kamen Rider franchises.

 Biography

-Early career
+Early life and career

+Sakamoto was born in Tokyo in 1970.
+As a child, he was an avid fan of early tokusatsu shows, which led him to take an interest in martial arts.
+In 1979, he saw the Jackie Chan film Drunken Master, which led him to take a particular interest in kung fu and gymnastics, though he did not get to learn kung fu until he was older.

-Sakamoto graduated from Adachi ward Higashiayase junior high and high school, and went on to graduate from Matsudo Senshu University.
-A fan of Jackie Chan and Super Sentai, Sakamoto worked to become a stunt performer for Blue Mask on Hikari Sentai Maskman at live stunt shows, performing at Kōrakuen Stadium and Tokyo Dome.
+Sakamoto graduated from Higashiayase junior high and high school in Adachi, Tokyo, and went on to graduate from Matsudo Senshu University.
+Sakamoto studied under Yasuaki Kurata, and worked to become a stunt performer for Blue Mask on Hikari Sentai Maskman at live stunt shows, performing at Kōrakuen Stadium and Tokyo Dome.

 He came to the United States in 1989 as a foreign student to learn English and became a stunt actor.

 His first major stunt role was in 1994 with Guyver: Dark Hero as "Sakai."
-Sakamoto eventually married the film's unit production manager, Tamara Noland with whom they had one daughter, Matilda, prior to their separating.
+Sakamoto eventually married the film's unit production manager with whom he had one daughter prior to their separating.
 He went on to marry stuntwoman and suit actor Motoko Nagino in 2002.

 Power Rangers

 Sakamoto had also formed Alpha Stunts Production and was enlisted as 2nd Unit Director for the "battle grid" scenes from Saban Entertainment syndicated live-action children's series VR Troopers.
 This led him to eventually replacing Jeff Pruitt as stunt coordinator for the third season of Mighty Morphin Power Rangers, along with his Alpha Stunts team.
 Sakamoto would then go on to become the 2nd Unit Director for the remainder of the Saban-era Power Rangers series, eventually filling the role of Producer, even completing the final storyboard for "Countdown to Destruction", the two-part series finale episode of Power Rangers in Space (originally drafted to be three episodes).

 Sakamoto became one of the few original crew members from MMPR Productions to remain with the production following its move to New Zealand in 2003 when the franchise was transferred from Saban Entertainment to Disney.
 Sakamoto was replaced as stunt coordinator by Mark Harris, although continued directing through Ninja Storm and thereafter stayed on as executive producer, no longer choreographing or directing.
-Disney stopped producing new seasons following Power Rangers RPM, eventually selling the franchise to Saban Brands. in 2010.
-In 2011, Sakamoto returned as an action director for Power Rangers Samurai, which premiered in 2011.
+Disney stopped producing new seasons following Power Rangers RPM, eventually selling the franchise to Saban Brands in 2010.

-Sakamoto and Alpha Stunts were scapegoated by producer and writer and showrunner Bruce Kalish for the heavy use of pyrotechnics in incarnations of the franchise from 2005 through 2008; which have been dubbed Kalishplosions by fans, after Kalish himself.
-Kalish maintains he had little to do with them and blaming Sakamoto, despite Mark Harris being the responsible party to their direction and choreography.